Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :returns: A list of banned peers.
    :rtype: |PeerListResponse|_

-.. function:: JoinNetwork(networkId: Int32) -> Bool
+.. function:: JoinNetwork(network_id: Int32) -> Bool

    Attempt to join the specified network.

-   :param Int32 networkId: The network to join.
+   :param Int32 network_id: The network to join.
    :returns: Whether joining succeeded.
    :rtype: Bool

-.. function:: LeaveNetwork(networkId: Int32) -> Bool
+.. function:: LeaveNetwork(network_id: Int32) -> Bool

    Attempt to leave the specified network.

-   :param Int32 networkId: The network to leave.
+   :param Int32 network_id: The network to leave.
    :returns: Whether leaving succeeded.
    :rtype: Bool

 Chain data
 ==========

-.. function:: GetIdentityProviders(blockHash: BlockHash) -> JsonResponse
+.. function:: GetIdentityProviders(block_hash: BlockHash) -> JsonResponse

    Get a list of all identity providers that exist in the state at the end of the given block.

-   :param blockHash: The block to query.
+   :param block_hash: The block to query.
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
    :returns: A list of identity providers, or ``null`` if the block hash is
              malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?[IdentityProvider]`` (see JSON schema below)